My purpose

 I came to understand purpose through lived experience rather than theory.
 I reached it through the discomfort of trying to be someone who met others' expectations.
 I believed for decades that perfection was about pleasing everyone.
 I believed that perfection meant minimizing my own needs and shaping myself into whatever others wanted.
 This way of living left me exhausted and disconnected from myself.
 I carried the belief that I did not belong anywhere.
 I moved through the world with the constant hope that if I worked hard enough, achieved enough, or showed up flawlessly enough, I would finally know acceptance.

 I also understand that I come from a place of privilege as a white man in a society structured to advantage me.
 I cannot ignore this reality.
 My privilege is not something that makes me superior to others.
 It is a responsibility that requires action.
 I have accountability to help rebuild systems, cultures, and environments in ways that include everyone.
-Purpose without accountability is incomplete.
+In my professional work, I have come to see myself as what I call the policy person: someone who believes that creating cultures of belonging requires written documentation, not just good intentions.
+It requires clear articulation of values, expectations, responsibilities, and accountability systems, whether in a workplace, a place of worship, a school, a community center, or a government at every level.
+The rules and guidelines that govern how a culture operates either invite everyone in or quietly turn people away.
+I have made it my work to examine those systems and demand better.
+I will go deeper into what that looks like in practice in other chapters, particularly in the sections on what I have learned and how I lead.
+However, I want to name it here: purpose without accountability is incomplete.
 Purpose with accountability becomes transformative.

 Daily choices, daily purpose